opentracing-contrib/java-spring-jaeger/README.md

 would also have to be included in the POM.

 The `opentracing-spring-jaeger-web-starter` starter is convenience starter that includes both `opentracing-spring-jaeger-starter` and `opentracing-spring-web-starter`
 This means that by including it, simple web Spring Boot microservices include all the necessary dependencies to instrument Web requests / responses and send traces to Jaeger.

+The `opentracing-spring-jaeger-cloud-starter` starter is convenience starter that includes both `opentracing-spring-jaeger-starter` and `opentracing-spring-cloud-starter`
+This means that by including it, all parts of the Spring Cloud stack supported by Opentracing will be instrumented

 ## Configuration